tauthethirtythird/io_qp2_rule_kor/readme.md

 Multiply attack by `attack received multiplier`, then round (use decimals as weighted randomness in qp), spawn in garbage queue

-Update `Targeting Grace`, let attack amount ((: this sentence seems like it got cutoff, probably will be continued in a later commit))
+Update `Targeting Grace`, let attack amount ((translation note: this sentence seems like it got cutoff, probably will be continued in a later commit))